GluuFederation/flex/docs/admin/recipes/getting-started-rancher.md

 <img width="1488" alt="Screenshot 2022-07-05 at 11 53 06" src="https://user-images.githubusercontent.com/17182751/177325882-e2819b8d-b2cb-4be2-8c4c-d90815d02093.png">

 #### Connecting to the Setup
+In the event you used microk8s or your fqdn is not registed the below steps will help with connecting to your setup.

 1. To access the setup from a browser or another VM, we need to change the ingress class annotation from `kubernetes.io/ingress.class: nginx` to `kubernetes.io/ingress.class: public` e.g., for the specific component you want to access publicly in the browser;
     - Navigate through the SUSE Rancher UI to `Service Discovery` -> `Ingresses`